Story by: Maggie Roetker on February 14, 2018

 Nearly 10 children a day come to a Norton Children’s emergency department for constipation.
 It’s also the No. 1 reason for stomachaches.
 Yes, you read that right.
 Several things can cause constipation, but one of the easiest to fix is diet.

-“Not eating enough fiber can definitely have an effect on children,” said John T. Stutts, M.D., pediatric gastroenterologist at Norton Children’s Hospital and University of Louisville Physicians.
-“If your child is having a lot of stomachaches, a good place to start is increasing fiber.”
+“Not eating enough fiber can definitely have an effect on children,” said John T. Stutts, M.D., pediatric gastroenterologist at Norton Children’s Gastroenterology, affiliated with the UofL School of Medicine “If your child is having a lot of stomachaches, a good place to start is increasing fiber.”

 Don’t know where to start?
 Print out our handy grocery list to help you.